[2026] Climbing Mount Fuji: The Complete Guide to a Safe Experience

-When can I climb Mount Fuji?
+When is the best time to climb Mount Fuji?

 As you can see from afar in winter (December to March), Mount Fuji is covered in snow from the summit, so climbing is not possible all year round.
 Climbing in winter is very dangerous for beginners and advanced climbers alike.
 Also, while there are many mountain huts and toilets during the Fuji climbing season from July to September, they are closed outside of that period, so you will need to bring your own means of rest and portable toilets.
 Climbing outside of the season and in winter is very dangerous, so please refrain from doing so.